TeleBridge/TeleBridge/README.md

 # TeleBridge
 A Telegram-Discord bridge!

+Do you want to try the bot before self-hosting it?
+[Join my Discord server](https://discord.gg/ekaCwEfUt4) and/or [the TeleBridge test group](https://t.me/+FxQGfeA-C2hmYjA8)

 ## Requirements
 - MongoDB Database (Atlas is fine but idk if there are ratelimits, selfhost ftw)